dhoer/choco-selenium/ReadMe.md

 Start the node server: Start > Selenium > Selenium Node.
 Verify node server is available by opening Selenium Grid Hub console http://localhost:4444/grid/console and seeing the node attached.

+Note that for Firefox, Chrome, and Internet Explorer; when capability version is set to `"autoversion"`, the installer will attempt to automatically determine and set the version.

 ### AutoLogon